anthony-reese/securitypro-docs/src/content/docs/reference/orders.md

 ---
 title: Orders
-description: Create and manage orders.
+description: This guide shows how to create and manage orders.
 ---

 ### POST /v1/orders